1977 Indian general election: Voter behaviour

-The elections in India's largest state Uttar Pradesh, historically a Congress stronghold, turned against Gandhi.
-Dhanagare says the structural reasons included the emergence of a strong and united opposition, disunity and weariness within the Congress, an effective opposition and the failure of Gandhi in controlling the mass media, which was under censorship during the Emergency.
+The elections in India's largest state Uttar Pradesh, historically a Congress(R) stronghold, turned against Gandhi.
+Dhanagare says the structural reasons included the emergence of a strong and united opposition, disunity and weariness within the Congress(R), an effective opposition and the failure of Gandhi in controlling the mass media, which was under censorship during the Emergency.
 The structural factors allowed voters to express their grievances, notably their resentment of the emergency and its authoritarian and repressive policies.
 One grievance often mentioned was the 'Nasbandi' (vasectomy) campaign in rural areas.
 The middle class also emphasised on the curbing of freedom of speech throughout the country.

-Meanwhile, Congress hit an all-time low in West Bengal, according to the Gangulys, because of poor discipline and factionalism among Congress activists as well as numerous defections that weakened the party.
-Opponents emphasised the issues of corruption within the Congress and appealed to a deep desire by the voters for fresh leadership.
-The Congress, however, did well in southern states of Tamil Nadu, Karnataka, Kerala and Andhra Pradesh.
+Meanwhile, Congress(R) hit an all-time low in West Bengal, according to the Gangulys, because of the state-sponsored anti-Communist violence against the cadres of CPI(M) & Naxalites by the government of Siddhartha Shankar Ray, whose legitimacy was questionable, poor discipline and factionalism among Congress(R) activists as well as numerous defections that weakened the party.
+Opponents emphasised the issues of corruption within the Congress(R) and appealed to a deep desire by the voters for fresh leadership.
+The Congress(R), however, did well in southern states of Tamil Nadu, Karnataka, Kerala and Andhra Pradesh.
 The results were mixed in the western states of Maharashtra and Gujarat, although the Janata alliance won all the seats in Mumbai.